adriaandotcom/demaandvanadriaan/_posts/2017-07-08-i-am-done-with-planning.md

 ## Benefits of planning
 Planning has also some great bennefits.
 For example: my brother and his wife live in San Francisco and the time difference between Amsterdam and their city is 9 hours.
 To setup a video call it's quite handy to be able to just pick a date and time and plan an accual appointment.

-## Another looks at it
+## Another look at it
 So there are two ways to look at planning appointments with friends.
-Either is makes it easier to set a date so you will meet or it feels like you have to plan everything and feel like you are a slave of your own calendar.
-At the moment I'm in the realm of being a slave of my own calendar.
+Either it makes it easier to set a date so you will meet ór it feels like you have to plan everything and feel like you are a slave of your own calendar.
+At the moment I'm in the realm of being a slave which doesn't suit me very well.

+I do a lot at the moment and I don't have the time to do the things I really want to do.
+Currently I'm vlogging (which takes 1 day a week), I work at [MGMco](https://membergetmember.co/?utm_source=demaandvanadriaan.nl) (which takes 3 days a week), and the rest of the week I'm filled with [my own projects](http://watiseropderadio.nl/?utm_source=demaandvanadriaan.nl) and social life.
+Social life is nice, but I don't need as much as I have now. _Little sidenote: when planning a date with a girl I usally can't meet the comming week, which is ridiculous._

 ## It's time to change
 It's time to change my way of handling appointments drastically.
 I'm very bad with being dominated and at the moment I'm being dominated by my own calendar.
+From now on I will not plan things I don't need to plan.
+The appointments I already made and the reoccurring apointments will not be cancelled.

+You want to meet me?
+Just ask that day if I have plans for that evening, changes are I don't.